 WHAT TO DO AFTER A CAR ACCIDENT

 In addition to reaching out to a car accident attorney, there are other important steps you should take following a car accident.
-These steps not only ensure your safety and health, but can be critical to your case if it goes to trial.
-After a car accident, regardless of severity, you should always do the following:
+The following steps not only ensure your safety and health, but can be critical to your case if it goes to trial:

 - Receive medical attention as needed.